Causal Inferences in Small Area Estimation: Conclusion

 Monte Carlo model based simulations are used to evaluate the performance of the proposed estimators in comparison with the performance of the IPW-Direct at small area levels.
 The results show that the proposed small area predictors, IPW-EBLUP and IPW-MQ, are much more efficient than the IPW-Direct and this suggests that it may be best to use these predictors to estimate the average treatment effect when the sample size in each area becomes small.
 However, as expected, these methods manifest higher bias than the direct estimator.

-The application to real data, conducted as a design-based simulation analysis, has shown the potential of the proposed method in reconstructing the detail of the impact at the regional level, albeit with differences in the performance of the estimators.
+The application to real data, even if conducted as a design-based simulation analysis, has shown the potential of the proposed method in reconstructing the detail of the impact at the regional level, albeit with differences in the performance of the estimators.
 Job stability affects the perception of economic insecurity, but not in a homogeneous way in the different regions.
 The effect is negative in most cases with even significant differences, which we can attribute to the different levels of quality and cost of living, as well as to a different social context in general.
 Once again, this highlights the importance of adopting local policies to support families and combat poverty.

 As future lines of research, we plan to extend our results for other robust estimators, such as REBLUP \citep{sinha:2009}.
 Moreover, due to the presence of bias in IPW-EBLUP and IPW-MQ, observed in our simulation experiment, we would like to investigate bias calibration methods to make the approach predictive rather than projective.
-Finally, we aim to exploit the use of matching and Instrumental Variable (IV) estimators in small area estimation. \begin{appendices}
+Finally, we aim to exploit the use of other matching techniques by properly defining distance measures and including the predicted random effects in the matching algorithm in small area estimation.